operand/agency/README.md

 ```

 This is an example of the full common message schema that is used for all
-messages sent between `Operator`'s in `everything`.
+messages sent between operators in `everything`.

 This format is intended to be simple and extensible enough to support any use
 case while remaining human readable.

-So when the sending `Operator` receives the above response, it in turn invokes
+So when the sending operator receives the above response, it in-turn invokes
 their own `"say"` action, for them to process as they choose.

-Note that the `"thoughts"` field is broken out as a distinct argument for
+Note that the `"thoughts"` field is defined as a distinct argument for providing
-providing a natural language explanation to accompany any action, but as of this
+a natural language explanation to accompany any action, but as of this writing
-writing `ChattyAI` does not make use of it.
+`ChattyAI` does not make use of it.

 For more details on the common message schema see
 [schema.py](./everything/things/schema.py).